 In 2009 there were 57 Banks in Australia, these can be defined as traditional lenders with similar product offerings including, loans structured around property and other personal collateral.
 For small businesses looking to secure finance in 2009 the options were similar, with minimal control and a high dose of personal risk.

 Today, there are 87 Banks, 195 non-bank lenders and 629 Fintechs vying for our business.
 The significance of this is highlighted by the multitude of products now readily available.
-Customers no longer have the constraints traditionally placed on them by lenders, and in many cases, finance can be secured online at the click of a button – an inconceivable thought ten years ago.
+Customers no longer have the constraints traditionally placed on them by lenders, and in many cases, invoice finance can be secured online at the click of a button – an inconceivable thought ten years ago.

 From its conception in 2013, I am proud to say that Apricity has flourished in this changing landscape.
 We work in a fast paced and dynamic sector and I am happy to say that we are part of a next generation lender, providing specific finance solutions that are better for businesses.
 From small beginnings less than a decade ago, there is now true recognition for non-traditional finance products that enable business growth and support the entrepreneurial endeavours of our SMEs.